-(b) The Legislature further requests that the California Health Benefit Review Program assesses legislation that impacts health insurance benefit design, cost sharing, premiums, and other health insurance topics. (c) The Legislature requests that the University of California provide every analysis to the appropriate policy and fiscal committees of the Legislature not later than 60 days, or in a manner and pursuant to a timeline agreed to by the Legislature and the California Benefit Review Program, after receiving a request made pursuant to Section 127661.
-In addition, the Legislature requests that the university post every analysis on the Internet and make every analysis available to the public upon request.

-(d) As used in this section, "legislation proposing to mandate a benefit or service" means a proposed statute that requires a health care service plan or a health insurer, or both, to do any of the following:

-(1) Permit a person insured or covered under the policy or contract to obtain health care treatment or services from a particular type of health care provider.

-(2) Offer or provide coverage for the screening, diagnosis, or treatment of a particular disease or condition.

-(3) Offer or provide coverage of a particular type of health care treatment or service, or of medical equipment, medical supplies, or drugs used in connection with a health care treatment or service.
+- (4) The impact on essential health benefits, as defined in Section 1367.005 of this code and Section 10112.27 of the Insurance Code, and the impact on the California Health Benefit Exchange. - (b) The Legislature further requests that the California Health Benefit Review Program assess legislation that impacts health insurance benefit design, cost sharing, premiums, and other health insurance topics. - (c) The Legislature requests that the University of California provide every analysis to the appropriate policy and fiscal committees of the Legislature not later than 60 days, or in a manner and pursuant to a timeline agreed to by the Legislature and the California Health Benefit Review Program, after receiving a request made pursuant to Section 127661.
+In addition, the Legislature requests that the university post every analysis on the Internet and make every analysis available to the public upon request. - (d) As used in this section, "legislation proposing to mandate a benefit or service" means a proposed statute that requires a health care service plan or a health insurer, or both, to do any of the following: - (1) Permit a person insured or covered under the policy or contract to obtain health care treatment or services from a particular type of health care provider. - (2) Offer or provide coverage for the screening, diagnosis, or treatment of a particular disease or condition. - (3) Offer or provide coverage of a particular type of health care treatment or service, or of medical equipment, medical supplies, or drugs used in connection with a health care treatment or service.

-(e) As used in this section, "legislation proposing to repeal a mandated benefit or service" means a proposed statute that, if enacted, would become operative on or after January 1, 2008, and would repeal an existing requirement that a health care service plan or a health insurer, or both, do any of the following:

-(1) Permit a person insured or covered under the policy or contract to obtain health care treatment or services from a particular type of health care provider.

-(2) Offer or provide coverage for the screening, diagnosis, or treatment of a particular disease or condition.

-(3) Offer or provide coverage of a particular type of health care treatment or service, or of medical equipment, medical supplies, or drugs used in connection with a health care treatment or service.
+(e) As used in this section, "legislation proposing to repeal a mandated benefit or service" means a proposed statute that would repeal an existing requirement that a health care service plan or a health insurer, or both, do any of the following: - (1) Permit a person insured or covered under the policy or contract to obtain health care treatment or services from a particular type of health care provider. - (2) Offer or provide coverage for the screening, diagnosis, or treatment of a particular disease or condition. - (3) Offer or provide coverage of a particular type of health care treatment or service, or of medical equipment, medical supplies, or drugs used in connection with a health care treatment or service.
+(Amended by Stats.
+2018, Ch.
+326, Sec.
+1. (AB 2893) Effective January 1, 2019.
+Inoperative July 1, 2022.
+Repealed as of January 1, 2028, pursuant to Section 127665.)

-127661.
 A request pursuant to this chapter may be made by an appropriate policy or fiscal committee chairperson, the Speaker of the Assembly, or the President pro Tempore of the Senate, who shall forward the introduced bill to the University of California for assessment.